Evaluating In The Global South: A Canadian Evaluator’s Perspective

 Take It All In!

 I saved my favourite lesson for last.
-If you are lucky enough to work with an NGO in a developing country – take it all in (seriously).
-Do as the locals do, try the food, get lost in markets, visit local art galleries, and try to pick up a few phrases (even if it is embarrassing like my Khmer).
-It can be overwhelming, such as dodging scooters in 38°C whenever I need to get food, but it is worth it.
-I have never been so out of my comfort zone, but I’m learning to love it.
+If you are lucky enough to work with an NGO in the Global South – take it all in (seriously).
+Get lost in markets, visit local art galleries, and try to pick up a few phrases (even if it is embarrassing, like my Khmer).
+I have never been so out of my comfort zone, but I’m loving it.

-I would argue that engaging in the culture will not only give you some great party stories but it will make you a better evaluator.
+I would argue that engaging in the culture will not only give you some great stories, but it will also make you a better evaluator.

 Sources